-A professor, a coach, several business owners, a realtor, a school principal… and more… were revealed October 18 as stars for Kearney’s Dancing with the Stars 3 event, planned for March 23, 2019.
+A professor, a broadcaster, several business owners, a realtor, a school principal… and more… were revealed October 18 as stars for Kearney’s Dancing with the Stars 3 event, planned for March 23, 2019.

 The dancing stars – six men and six women – come from all walks of life and are leaders in the Kearney community.